Architecture

 Flexbox is computed by taffy 0.11, built with default-features = false and the alloc, taffy_tree, flexbox, and content_size features.
 That configuration is verified no_std + alloc, f32-only, and needs no libm, which is exactly what a bare-metal PSP binary requires.
 Using a real, tested layout engine — rather than a hand-rolled subset — is why layout is identical on every host.

-One Rust core, compiled twice
+One Rust core, compiled per host

 One layout engine, one animation clock, one text layouter — reused, never reimplemented per platform.